 - 4 cups semi-sweet chocolate chips

 - Preheat the oven to 325 degrees.
-Line a cookie sheet with parchment paper or a silicon mat.
+Line a cookie sheet with parchment paper or a silicone mat.

 - Whisk together the flour, baking soda and salt; set aside.